Eterion/ES6css/README.md

 @import 'dist/esm';
 ```

-View the demo[export](demo/_export.scss) file for a example.
+View the demo [export](demo/_export.scss) file for a example.
 Notice all the constants are placed before the esm import, while non-constants after.
 This works perfectly thanks to the sass `!default` flag.
 Optional `animation` and `placeholder` files can be imported after `esm` if desired.

 ## Constants
 Fair amount of options can be set through sass variables.
 Always prefixed with the `const` keyword, must be placed before the `esm` import.